 H.R.
-10. Subtitle J: Prevention of Terrorist Access to Destructive Weapons Act of 2004, Section 2213, Missile Systems Designed to Destroy Aircraft, criminalizes the production, construction, acquisition, transfer, import, export, and use of missile systems designed to destroy aircraft by individuals.
-The act establishes stiff criminal penalties for those who violate it, including life imprisonment or the death penalty if th
+10, Subtitle J: Prevention of Terrorist Access to Destructive Weapons Act of 2004, Section 2213, Missile Systems Designed to Destroy Aircraft, criminalizes the production, construction, acquisition, transfer, import, export, and use of missile systems designed to destroy aircraft by individuals.
+The act establishes stiff criminal penalties for those who violate it, including life imprisonment or the death penalty if the violation results in the death of another person.